Coffee Cakes & Donuts | Vintage Quick & Yeast Recipes

 What oil temperature should I use for frying?

-Most recipes work best around 350°F–375°F. If the oil is too cool, food absorbs oil; too hot and it browns too quickly.
+Most recipes work best around 350°F–375°F. Too cool absorbs oil; too hot browns too quickly.

 Can I make these recipes ahead of time?

 Yes.
-Coffee cake slices freeze well.
-Doughnuts are best fresh, but you can freeze unfrosted doughnuts and rewarm gently.
+Coffee cake freezes well.
+Doughnuts are best fresh, but unfrosted doughnuts can be frozen and rewarmed.

 What’s the best pan for coffee cake?

-Many coffee cakes work well in 8x8 or 9x13 pans, while some richer recipes use a tube or bundt pan for even baking.
+Many bake well in 8x8 or 9x13 pans, while some richer recipes use a tube or bundt pan for even baking.

 Search the Cookbook